serhii-dvorets/zoral_automation_engineer/2.1_schedule_intervals/README.md

 2. run `npm i` (or `npm install`)
 3. place file credentials.json in the root of the project,
 - run `touch credentials.json`
-- fill it up with credentials, provided to use with the project (ask the developer for them)
+- fill it up with credentials, provided to use with the project (ask the developer for them) or insert the prefilled credentials.json

 Eventually it should look like that